Creating Continuous Aggregates with time_bucket_gapfill

 GROUP BY bucket, device_id;

--- 3. Automated refresh policy (runs hourly, refreshes last 24h)
+-- 3. Automated refresh policy (runs hourly, refreshes the last 24h)

 SELECT add_continuous_aggregate_policy('iot_telemetry_1h',